raspberrypilearning/fl-programming-robotics/course_info/fl-progrobot-end-email.md

 + [Projects page](https://projects.raspberrypi.org/en/)
 + [Raspberry Pi Educational Resources](https://www.raspberrypi.org/education/)

 Are you a teacher in England?
-You can get access to free face-to-face and online courses that count towards a professionally recognised qualification by signing up to the National Centre for Computing Education’s programme.
+You can access free face-to-face and online courses that count towards a professionally recognised qualification by signing up to the National Centre for Computing Education’s programme.
 Visit the [NCCE course home page](https://teachcomputing.org/courses) to browse what’s on offer for you.